apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/ratelimite-strategy.md

 ## Rate Limiting Policy
 ### Scenario

-Users at the provider end can use the rate limiting policy to limit the maximum number of requests sent from a specified microservice per second.
+Users can set the rate limiting policy in the provider's configuration.
+By setting the request frequency from a particular micro service, provider can limit the max number of requests per second.

-### Precautions
+### Cautions

-1. There may be a small different between the rate limit and actual traffic.
+1. There may be a small difference between the rate limit and actual traffic.
-2. The rate limit function at the provider end is for service rather than security purpose.
+2. The provider's rate limit control is for service rather than security.
 To prevent distributed denial of service(DDos) attacks, you need to take other measures.
-3. Traffic control is a microservice-level rather than process-level function.
+3. Traffic control is scoped to microservice rather than instance.
+Consume a consumer microservice has 3 instances, and calls a provider service.
+After configuring the rate limit policy, the provider won't distinguish which consumer instance makes the request, but take all requests together as the 'consume request' for rate limiting.

 ### Configuration

 Rate limiting policies are configured in the microservice.yaml file.
-For related configuration items, see Table 2.
-To enable the rate limiting policy at the provider end, you also need to configure the rate limiting handler on the server in the processing chain and add dependencies in the pom.xml file.
+The table below shows all the configuration items.
+To enable the provider's rate limit policy, you also need to configure the rate limiting handler in the server's handler chain and add dependencies in the pom.xml file.

-　　An example of microservice.yaml file configuration is as follows,
+- An example of rate limit configuration in microservice.yaml:

 ```yaml
 servicecomb: